yazz/VisualJS/README.md

 ##GoShareData -

 You work in a large enterprise.
-You have working in large enterprises would like to share the data they have access to with their colleagues
+You would like to share the data they have access to with your colleagues

 <img src='https://github.com/zubairq/GoShareData/blob/master/public/collab.gif' />

 ##Possible solutions